LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ### **Add a new tab**

-1. Click the ‘**+**’ sign next to the names of the tabs.
+Click the ‘**+**’ sign next to the names of the tabs.
-2. Give the tab a name by double-clicking on the name field.

-   Note: the existing filters will not apply to the new tab.
+Give the tab a name by double-clicking on the name field.  the existing filters will not apply to the new tab.
 To apply filters to the new tab, please refer to the instructions regarding adding filters below.

-**{Tip}**
 It is recommended to use an existing tab with its filters and modify it, rather than adding a new empty tab.
 The predefined tabs include all the filters needed in order to see the data properly.
 Copy a predefined tab and delete the irrelevant visualizations or modify them to fit your needs.

 ### **Copy an existing tab**